Wakhi language

-Wakhi (ښیکوار زیک, Х̆икв̆ор зик, IPA: [xikwɔr zik]) is an Indo-European language in the Eastern Iranian branch of the language family spoken today in Wakhan District, Northern Afghanistan, and neighboring areas of Tajikistan, Pakistan and China.
+Wakhi (ښیکوار, Х̆икв̆ор, romanized: X̌ikwor, pronounced [xikwɔr]) is an Eastern Iranic language within the Indo-Iranian branch of the Indo-European language family, spoken primarily by the Wakhi people native to the Wakhan region in Afghanistan and Tajikistan, as well as neighboring areas of Pakistan and China.

 Classification and distribution

 Wakhi is one of several languages that belong to the areal Pamir language group.
-It is believed to be a descendant of the Scytho-Khotanese language once spoken in the Kingdom of Khotan.
+It is believed to be a descendant of the Eastern Iranian Scytho-Khotanese language once spoken in the Eastern Iranian Kingdom of Khotan.

-The Wakhi people are occasionally called Pamiris and Guhjali.
-It is spoken by the inhabitants of the Wakhan Corridor of Afghanistan, parts of Gilgit-Baltistan (the former NAs) of Pakistan, the Gorno-Badakhshan region of Tajikistan, and Xinjiang in Western China.
 The Wakhi use the self-appellation 'X̌ik' (ethnic) and suffix it with 'wor'/'war' to denote their language as 'X̌ik-wor' themselves.
 The noun 'X̌ik' comes from *waxša-ī̆ka- (an inhabitant of *Waxša- 'Oxus', for Wakhan, in Wakhi 'Wux̌.'
-There are other equivalents for the name Wakhi (Anglicised) or Wakhani (Arabic and Persian), Vakhantsy (Russian), Gojali/Gojo (Dingrik-wor/Shina), Guyits/Guicho (Burushaski), Wakhigi/Wakhik-war (Kivi-wor/Khow-wor) and Cert (Turki).
+There are other equivalents for the name Wakhi (Anglicised) or Wakhani (Persian), Vakhantsy (Russian), Gojali/Gojo (Dingrik-wor/Shina), Guyits/Guicho (Burushaski), Wakhigi/Wakhik-war (Kivi-wor/Khow-wor) and Cert (Turkish).

-The language belongs, as yet to be confirmed according to studies and sources, to the southern group of the Pamir languages, in the Iranian group of the Indo-European family (450) of languages, where the Ishkashmi, Shighni/...nani and Wakhi languages are included.
-The Wakhi live in six countries.
-In the Gilgit-Baltistan region of Pakistan, the Wakhi people mainly live in Gojal, Ishkoman, and Darkut, as well as in Chitral District's Broghol.
-They live in parts of Wakhan in Afghanistan, Gorno-Badakhshan in Tajikistan, and the Taxkorgan Tajik Autonomous County in China, Russia, and Turkey.
+The Wakhi people are occasionally called Pamiris and Guhjali.
+The Wakhi language is spoken by the inhabitants of the Wakhan Corridor in Afghanistan, parts of Gilgit-Baltistan and Chitral in Pakistan, the Gorno-Badakhshan region in Tajikistan, and the Taxkorgan Tajik Autonomous County of Xinjiang in Western China.

 In Afghanistan

-In the Wakhan Corridor of Afghanistan, Wakhi is spoken from Putur, near Ishkashim, to the upper reaches of the Wakhan River.
+In the Wakhan Corridor of Afghanistan, Wakhi is spoken from Fotur, near Ishkashim, to the upper reaches of the Wakhan River.